UKHomeOffice/hocs/docker/README.md

 ## Use of .env file
 The docker-compose file has variables for the image tags.
 This allows the use of a ``.env`` file.
 By default, ``branch-main`` will be used.
-The following is an example of a file overriding some services :
+The following is an example of a file overriding some services:
 ```shell
 FRONTEND_TAG=branch-epic_HOCS-COMP
 CASEWORK_TAG=branch-epic_HOCS-COMP